Finite Pinwheel Scheduling: the k-Visits Problem

 \subsection{Related Work}

-Holte et al.~\cite{Holte_Pinwheel} introduced the \textsc{Pinwheel Scheduling} problem, proving that it is contained in PSPACE by showing that an infinite schedule exists if and only if an infinite schedule with finite period exists.
-In the same paper, the authors introduce the concept of \emph{density} and prove membership in NP when restricted to instances with density equal to $1$, while also claiming NP-hardness for compact input (see~\cite{Bar-Noy_0.6} for a proof).
-Ever since the problem's introduction, it has remained open whether it is contained in NP or is NP-hard (for explicit input), despite the conjecture of PSPACE-completeness~\cite{Bosman_Replenishment}.
-Regardless, it has been used to classify the complexity of certain inventory routing problems~\cite{inventory_routing}.
-To the best of our knowledge, the most relevant complexity result for \textsc{Pinwheel Scheduling} appears in~\cite{Jacobs_Window_Scheduling_Complexity,Pinwheel_ISAAC_2025}, which show that the problem admits no (pseudo)polynomial-time algorithms under standard complexity assumptions, and~\cite{PSPACE_UAV}, which shows PSPACE-completeness for a weighted generalization of the problem.
+Holte, Mok, Rosier, Tulchinsky and Varvel~\cite{Holte_Pinwheel} introduced the \textsc{Pinwheel Scheduling} problem in 1989, proving that it is contained in PSPACE by showing that an infinite schedule exists if and only if an infinite schedule with finite period exists.
+In the same paper, the authors introduce the concept of \emph{density} and prove membership in NP when restricted to instances with density equal to~$1$, while also claiming NP-hardness for a compact input (see~\cite{Bar-Noy_0.6} for a proof).
+Since the problem's introduction, it has remained open whether it is contained in NP or is NP-hard (for explicit input), despite the conjecture of PSPACE-completeness~\cite{Bosman_Replenishment}.
+Regardless, it has been used to classify the complexity of certain inventory routing problems~\cite{inventory_routing}, thus further enhancing the importance of the aforementioned open questions.
+Complexity results for \PWS\ include~\cite{Jacobs_Window_Scheduling_Complexity,Pinwheel_ISAAC_2025}, which show that the problem admits no (pseudo)polynomial-time algorithms under standard complexity assumptions, and~\cite{PSPACE_UAV}, which shows PSPACE-completeness for a weighted generalization of the problem.
 After the initial version of this paper was published, a breakthrough paper by Kleinberg and Mishra~\cite{kleinberg_mishra_NP_hardness} finally showed weak NP-hardness for \textsc{Pinwheel Scheduling}.